Safat628/HTML_Practice/README.md

 # HTML_Practice
-This is a practice code fron beginner to Advanced Follow and practice
+This is a practice code fron beginner to Advanced <br>
+Follow and practice <br>
 Happy Learning